panglesd/slipshow/docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Recall the problem here.
 There is too much content for the space we have: the
-proof of the infinity of prime numbers overflow through the bottom end!
+proof of the infinity of prime numbers falls off the bottom of the slide!

-The usual answer from traditional slideshow programs are to create a new slide
+The usual solution in traditional slideshow programs is to create a new slide
-to hold the new content.
-But that does not come without problems.
+to hold the overflowing content, but that does not come without problems.
 For instance,
 what to put in this new slide?
 Obviously, we don't want to put *only* the
-overflown content in the new slide: this content should be seen in some context,
+overflowing content in the new slide as it doesn't make much sense by itself; it needs to have some context
-that you want to have on screen.
+that remains on screen.

 So, one way would be to duplicate some content from the previous slide on the
 second slide.
 This works reasonably well, but is often difficult to follow for